Will Your Business Make You Rich?

 Most business advice tells you to "work harder" or "market better".
 But the real reason businesses fail isn't effort — it's that the underlying business model has structural limits no one warned the founder about.
 A barber shop owner can work 16 hours a day and never become rich, while a SaaS founder can take vacations and still grow 10x a year.
 The difference isn't talent — it's the type of business they chose.

-The 13 Golden Rules — Explained
+The 17 Golden Rules — Explained

 Each rule is one of two types: DNA rules (built into the business type, can't be changed) or Choice rules (within your control through strategy and execution).
+Rules carry different weights: Critical (2x), Important (1.5x), or Supporting (1x).

 2. Scalability